-- Place animals on a phylogenetic tree
+- Place and identify animals on a phylogenetic tree within the domain Eukarya

-All animals are descended from a common ancestral protist.
-Although estimates are inexact, it is thought that multicellular animals first emerged around 800-900 million years ago, but it wasn’t until the Cambrian Explosion(around 500-540 million years ago) that animal life began to greatly diversify.
+Animals are a monophyletic group descended from a common ancestral protist (recall that “protist” does not mean “single-celled eukaryote;” a protist is any eukaryote that is not classified as an animal, plant, or fungus).
+It is thought that multicellular animals first emerged around 800-900 million years ago in the Proterozoic Eon, but it wasn’t until the Cambrian Explosion(~542 MYA) at the start of the Phanerozoic Eon that animal life began to greatly diversify.
 Today, although only 1.4 million species have been identified, there are somewhere between 8-5o million animal species estimated to be alive today.

-- Multicellular body plans with cells that lack cell walls
+- Cells that lack cell walls

 - Heterotrophic means of acquiring nutrients